oracle/graal/docs/reference-manual/native-image/PGO-Build-Report.md

 It is often useful to visualize the information in a profile.
 This section explains how to inspect parts of a profile using the Native Image **Build Report** tool.

+> Note: Native Image Build Reports replaced the [GraalVM Dashboard](https://medium.com/graalvm/making-sense-of-native-image-contents-741a688dab4d) web-based visualization tool that can be still referenced from some places.

 ## Generating a Profile Visualization

 The Build Report tool displays various data about the generated image and the build process itself.